NoaNai/Glosensor_assay_analysis/README.md

 ```python
 pip install jupyter
 ```
 In the project folder containing the data file, open jupyter notebook.
+Download both script files to that folder and open with jupyter.

 The script requires the following modules to be installed: numpy, matplotlib, pandas, ipywidgets, pickleshare.
 ```python